LibraryOfCongress/api.congress.gov/README.md

 - Python and Java sample client code
 - Two-way communication for Congressional data partners
 - Change management communication
-- User documentation (similar to [Bill Status XML Bulk Data user guide](https://github.com/usgpo/bill-status/blob/master/BILLSTATUS-XML_User_User-Guide.md)) with clear information about Congressional data publishing workflows
+- User documentation with clear information about Congressional data publishing workflows (bill endpoint documentation is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/ExpandedBillEndpointDocumentation.md); documentation for other endpoints is in progress)

 The purposes of the Congress.gov API (v3):